wlswotmd/gef/FAQ.md

 This is because a memory map is required to obtain the symbols, and a `pagewalk` implementation is required to obtain the memory map.

 ## Are there any plans to support more architectures with Qemu-user?
-Yes.
-However, it is becoming difficult to find new support targets.
+Yes, however, it is becoming difficult to find new support targets.
 This is because three things are required:

 1. toolchain